President, Chief Executive Officer

 Tony MacDonald joined Repligen in June 2017, through the acquisition of Spectrum, Inc. where he served as President beginning in 2004.
 Previously, he worked at Pall Corporation as the Vice President of Sales and Marketing for the Life Science TFF products division until 2000.
 After Pall, Mr. MacDonald was the Vice President of Sales and Marketing for SolmeteX, where he refocused the company from an R&D company into a commercial success.
 He brings many years of experience in the sale and marketing of filtration and separations products.

-Gustav Silfversparre was named Vice President of Operations at Repligen in March 2013 and is managing Repligen’s manufacturing site in Lund, Sweden.
+Gustav Silfversparre was named Vice President of Operations at Repligen in March 2013 and is managing Repligen manufacturing sites in Europe.
 Before coming to Repligen, Mr. Silfversparre was Operations Director at Novozymes Biopharma AB, which was acquired by Repligen in December 2011.
 Between 2008-2010, Mr. Silfversparre was Head of Biopharma Coordination, a global project and production coordination function for the biopharma area within Novozymes.From 2002 to 2008, Mr. Silfversparre was Head of the Development Department at Novozymes Biopharma AB.
 Mr. Silfversparre received a Tech.
 Lic.
 Biotechnology at Royal Institute of Technology and M.Sc.
 Chemical Engineering at the Faculty of Engineering, Lund University.

 A graduate from the University of Leeds, England, Stephen Tingley has been a recognized contributor to the bioprocessing industry for over 25 years.
 Having worked initially for GSK, Mr. Tingley then joined Millipore creating and sharing expertise in sterile and downstream processing.
 At Millipore, Mr. Tingley became a recognized early champion of the development and adoption of single use technologies.
 He has had experience commercializing several leading technologies, including massively parallel microbioreactors system for upstream process development, multi-column chromatography and, most recently, leading the disposable chromatography team at Repligen that developed the OPUS® pre-packed column line.